 - The proportion of children attaining the expected standard and higher standard at the end of KS2 is consistently above the national average over a sustained period of time. - Taking account of their starting point, the proportion of pupils who make and exceed expected progress is above the national average.
-(Data for 2019-20 and 2021 has been through teacher assessment due to Covid-19 restrictions.)
+See attached 2022 Key Stage 2 SATs results together with the Summer 2022 Juniper National benchmarking data for reading, writing and maths which tracks the attainment of 6,500 Primary schools from Years 3-6.